-trends. of March 23 there are A/R staff: 59% F and PST staff: 84%.
-BSMS as a dept: 70% F. provide additional support for clinical staff gender difference between our clinical and non-clinical staff, particularly at higher levels.
-Lots of actions (such as (Spring 2018) - Role advertised and appointed to (Summer 2018) - Action plan devised (Winter 2018) - Success measures of in Post, action plan Dean / Clinical Lead/ Inclusivity Lead / EDI Project Officer Gold.AP2; A2:F4.3 on this issue, gather additional data and develop and deliver an action plan to support this group. numbers of female and part-time leavers by reviewing data again in summer 2018 and if necessary carrying out further data collection to establish any common issues. to be a blip year with higher rates of leavers Summer 2018, leaver data reviewed and % female and % fixed term calculated and compared to staff population analysed.
-If monitoring AS data team / EDI Project Officer / AS Data Analyst Green Gold.AP2, A2:T18 Improve line manager skill and ability in relation to staff induction Rates of staff receiving induction from their line managers has improved to 29/37 (78%) (Figure 20).
-We Line manager training bundle promoted to all line managers (Spring 2018) - Question re induction from line manager in staff survey (summer 2018) - Line manager attendance at training tracked (autumn 2018) staff survey response rate to line manager induction (currently 78%; target 85%) Head of research Summer 2018 ongoing to 2023 Operations Manager Gold.AP2; A1:F9, A1:F10

-clearer staff.
-Induction online and

-guidelines and handbook has new staff

-training to been updated had access

-- Online induction to recordings

-ensure all are carrying out materials created about each

-inductions with during covid. department.

-their new staff Future in person

-events to continue

-in Sept 23.
-71% of

-PST respondents

-received an

-induction from the

-Line Manager and

-57% found it fully

-or partially met

-their needs.
-A/R -

-64% received

-induction from

-their Line Manager

-and 100% found it

-fully or partially

-met their needs

-(A1: F9 / A1: F10).

-0 Increase the Presentation of % of female Next REF: 2028 DDaKE Crean

-9 number of female - % of remale Next REF: 2028 Green Gold.AP2; A2:T11

-research-related staff Research AZ:111

-staff returned in survey findings at Spring Subcommittee

-future REF Research subcommittee Departmental

-submissions , , , , female academic Research Leads

-and research staff.
-Co-Leads of

-created (Summer 2018) - Inclusivity

-planning of 2021 REF submissions from Team

-submission with gender

-research equality in mind submissions from

-initiatives M staff in 2021

-presented REF.

-throughout

-this

-application,
+support for clinical underway.
+Lead / EDI

+staff clinical and Improving gender Project Officer

+non-clinical balance in clinical

+staff pipeline

+(currently 35% of

+clinical staff are F

+Lots of actions 2018) - Action plan - target 40% for

+(such as devised (Winter 2018) - winter 2019).

+mentoring Success measures of March 23: 42%

+scheme, that action plan tracked clinical staff are F.

+training, (Winter 2019) (A2: F4.3)

+promotions

+workshop)

+have taken

+place but have

+not shifted

+this gender

+imbalance so,

+in November

+2017, the

+Steering

+Group

+approved the

+creation of a

+new Clinical

+Staff Lead

+(modelled on

+the Early

+Career

+Researcher

+Lead) to focus

+on this issue,

+gather

+additional

+data and

+develop and

+develop and

+deliver an action plan to support this group. leavers by reviewing data again in summer 2018 and if necessary carrying out further data collection to establish any seems to be a blip year with higher rates of leavers amongst female and female and % fixed term calculated and compared to staff population Leaver data analysed.
+If 2017/18 similar to 2016/17, take further actions in relation to F and part-time leavers.
+190 all staff members have left between 2017- 2023, 69% are F. (A2: T18).
+Historically there have been significantly more F than M who have left BSMS.
+Annual monitoring AS data team / EDI Project Officer / AS Data Analyst Green Gold.AP2, A2:T18 8 ability in relation to staff induction receiving induction from their line managers has improved to bundle promoted to all line managers (Spring 2018) - Question re induction from line manager in staff survey (summer 2018) - Line manager attendance at Improvement in staff survey response rate to line manager induction (currently 78%; target 85%) Head of research offers research Spring / Summer 2018 ongoing to 2023 Secretary/ Operations Manager Amber.
+Covid was a barrier during 2020-2021 as in person inductions could not go ahead.
+Gold.AP2; A1:F9, A1:F10

+(autumn 2018) inductions to new staff.
+Induction handbook has been updated Online induction materials created during covid.
+Future in person events to continue in Sept 23.
+71% of PST respondents received an induction from the Line Manager and 57% found it fully or partially met their needs.
+A/R - 64% received induction from their Line Manager and 100% found it fully or partially met their needs (A1: F9 / A1: F10).
+These were moved online and new staff had access to recordings about each department.
+9 number of female staff returned in future REF submissions RAE and REF returns, relatively small numbers of F staff were submitted.
+By research-related staff survey findings at Spring Research subcommittee (Feb 2018) - action plan to respond to this created % of female researchers submitted to REF matches % of female academic and research staff.
+90 (49%) submissions from Next REF: 2028 DRaKE Research Subcommittee Departmental Research Leads Co- Leads of Green Gold.AP2; A2:T11